 HomeExchange

-HomeExchange is one of the most popular sites when it comes to opportunities.
-The site is a French company that has now expanded globally.
-This site operates on a point system which means you don’t need to reciprocate the exchange at the same time.
+HomeExchange is one of the most popular sites for opportunities.
+It is a French company that has expanded globally.
+This site operates on a point system, which means you don’t need to reciprocate the exchange at the same time.

-This means you can host people at your home when you leave for business or visit family.
-You can do this while getting a certain number of points per night.These points can then be used to travel to available homes.
+This means you can host people at your home when you leave for business or visit family while getting a certain number of points per night.These points can then be used to travel to available homes.
 Members of HomeExchange claim that swapping out physical currency for points simplifies everything.

 Their customer support is always available to help with problems.
 Whether they arise during, before, or after their stay.
 HomeExchange has a membership fee of $150 per year.